 Peace was the only Mother’s Day gift I would ask from my children, which never happened.
 The reason was because I never sowed peace into my children.
 Have you ever heard the saying, “you reap what you sow?”
 A farmer sows seed into the ground and depending on what the seed is that is, what the farmer will reap.
 So, if you don’t have peace in your family and marriage then maybe peace has not been sown.
 If there is strife in your life, consider where the source of strife is coming.

 The first and main source of strife comes from past offenses stored in our memories and unforgiveness in our hearts.
 Because I was an angry person inside from the many painful memories of being abused, I could not live in peace with anyone, though I desperately wanted to.
 After God healed my painful memories, offenses, and unhealthy beleifs, I no longer was upset about everything all the time.
 I can now live in peace with those around me, including myself.
-Had I known about this when when I was raising my children, I would have dealt with the strife differently.
-I would have located the offenses in their hearts, instead of reacting in anger.
+Had I known about this when I was raising my children, I would have dealt with the strife differently.
+I would have located the offenses in their hearts from disappointment, instead of reacting in anger.
 To learn more, read the chapters of my book, listed in the right margin.
+Also read: The Link Between Disappointment, Resentment, and Self-control

 The second source of strife comes from daily offenses that we react too.
 Just drive in the city, and you will have plenty of reason to be offended.
 Being around people offer many opportunities to be offended.
 These little offenses steal our peace, and the best solution is to take those thoughts captive by first, recognizing them, acknowledging them, and then taking hold of them.
 Next, ask God to remove those thoughts of offense, forgive if necessary, and then ask God to give you patience and love for those around you.
 Again, I elaborate more on this in my book on my website.